ryhoh/Luminous/README.md

 ### On Arduino Project

-The library is written in C. Use `extern "C"`.
+> This library is written in C.
+> But just include "DotMatrixLED.h" in Arduino project.
+> (The library has `extern "C"` code)

 <figure style="text-align:center;">
 	<img src="resources/led_example.jpg", width=720px>